MahsaHesam/Credit-card-fraud-detection/README.md

 - Presentation: Containing PowerPoint presentation
 - Resources: Containing our Dataset
-- Credit card Fraud Detection.ipynb: Our Initial Data analysis
-- Data_Modelling.ipynb: ML Analysis
-- Readme
+- Main codes for analysis: Containing all our analysis